-When I trade my 1100 and tested my 1st 1200, I noticed at once a great loss in agility, due to 1200´s 17 inch front wheel.
+When back in 1990 I traded my FJ 1100 and tested my 1st 1200 3CV, I noticed at once a great loss in agility, due to 1200´s 17 inch front wheel.
 Even dropping the yokes 1 cm (sliding fork tubes in the yokes up) I couldn't get the same feeling that with the 16 inch front wheel.
-Even today, testing my friends Edu and Mingo`s 1986 models, the 16" front tyre gets a fantastic light handling, with a super flickability on tight roads.
+Even today, riding my own 1986 model, the 16" front tyre gets a fantastic light handling, with a superb flickability on tight roads.

-The 1200 front rim is a 3", not a normal 3,5", I fitted a 120/60/17 instead of the original 120/70/17 with very bad results: not only the bike dropped in thigh bends but there were not confidence at all at the front wheel when braking, and with much faster front tyre wear.
-My friend Richard, FJ & tyre service owner, recommends 110/70/17 front tyre, recommended fitment for a 3" rim.
-His brother Mario, FJ owner too, fit one of them with good confidence on breaking and light handling
+The 1200 front rim is a 3", not a usual 3,5".
+Fitting a 120/60/17 instead of the original 120/70/17 is a wrong way: not only the bike dropped in thigh bends but there were not confidence at all at the front wheel when braking, and with much faster front tyre wear.

-The best solution is to install a front wheel from a FZR 1000 Genesis, 87-88 model.
-It is 3,5" wide and it is a bolt on item, and the 120 tyre fits better, without deforming its carcass.
+Anyway the easiest solution is to install a front wheel from a Yamaha FZR 1000 Genesis, 87-88 model.
+It is 3,5" wide and it is a bolt on item, and a modern 120/70/17 tyre fits right, without deforming its carcass.
 The difference in front feeling is awesome!.
 More stability when braking and much more feeling and confidence at the front wheel in all kinds of riding.

 GSXR SACS REAR WHEEL SWAP

-So I have done the GSXR 5,5" rim conversion.
-You can use any SACS 750 90 to 94 or 1100 91-92 rear rim.
+It can be used any SACS 750 90 to 94 or 1100 91-92 rear rim.
 You need the complete rear wheel assy, with all the OE spacers, sprocket, rear disc and brake calliper.
 And 2 big 20mm. flats, that fit to each side of the axel, between the spacers and the swing arm.
 Ah!, and a longer rear brake hose.